Disaster Preparation |

 - Very loud alarm, like a rape-whistle thing, to scare away people or call for help.

-Power / fuel:
+Power / Fuel:

 - If the power goes out, how will you power your devices ?